Photograph of my Sourdough, from my most recent book Food For Thought, taken by Laura Edwards reproduced with Kind permission from Kyle Books.

-Baking a beautiful loaf is about more than just the practical external factors.
+There are many basic sourdough recipe posts online, some good and some not so good, but baking a beautiful loaf is about more than just the practical external factors.
 To make a really great sourdough you need the ability to judge the dough; to know it, understand it, feel it and instinctively correct or modify your technique on any given day.
 This takes practice, time, understanding and patience.
-The ability to judge these factors and allow for them is what I teach on my sourdough courses.
+The ability to judge these factors and allow for them is one of the things we teach on our sourdough courses.
 But more than that I teach people to understand sourdough.
 Once you understand sourdough then you will always bake a great loaf.

 That said, nothing gets you off to a better start at the weekend that a warm crusty sourdough loaf fresh from the oven and there are many bakers who read this site too far away to attend a course.
 So this is my basic sourdough recipe; it is based on the French country Pain de Levain that I grew up baking in the village bakery in the South of France, and is timed so as to be ready to take out of the oven on a Saturday morning to bake.